nilovelez/quevedo/readme.txt

 == Description ==
 WordPress was born as a small blogging tool.
 Over the years it has grown and now serves for many more things, but deep down there is still a lot of that little blogging tool.

 Quevedo is a set of tools aimed at those authors, writers or bloggers who want to use WordPress for writing.
-It removes some unnecessary features for single-author sites and improves SEO, but without complications.
+It removes some unnecessary features for single-author sites and improves SEO... but without complications.

 = WordPress features =
 Some minor tweaks to make WordPress a bit more appealing to bloggers and single-user site owners.